"

 Figure 3.15.
 Dusk Mask / Photo Credit: Jernej Furman, CC BY 2.0

-In the next section we will discuss respirators, however it’s worth mentioning that there are instances that a simple dust mask may suffice for the job.
+While this section discusses respirators, it’s worth mentioning that there are instances when a simple dust mask may suffice for the job.

-Dust masks do not provide full respiratory protection as they do not create a full seal around the nose and mouth.
-They only provide a partial seal around the face.
-A dust mask is called a filtering facepiece.
-They are mostly designed to cover some or all of the face, with a filtering medium.
-A filtering facepiece is for filtering out larger material particles like dust, fiberglass, metal chips, and debris.
-They do not filter out toxic airborne chemicals, or gasses, and are not for hazardous dust particles like chromium.
+Dust masks do not provide full respiratory protection because they do not create a full seal around the nose and mouth: they only provide a partial seal around the face.
+A dust mask is also called a filtering facepiece and is intended for filtering out larger material particles like dust, fiberglass, metal chips, and debris.
+They do not filter out toxic airborne chemicals, gasses, or hazardous dust particles like chromium.

 Respirators